wireframe-framework/Wireframe/README.md

 ## Getting started

-1. Download and install the Wireframe ProcessWire module.
+1. Download and install the Wireframe ProcessWire module

 There are a couple of ways to get the module: